 - All pets should be on leashes or otherwise controlled at all times. - Proper garbage disposal is required.
-Individual trash cans must be stored in a bear proof container. - The majority of landscape materials should be selected from varieties that are not preferred as food and are resistant to browsing by native wildlife. - Feeding of wildlife is prohibited.
+Individual trash cans must be stored in a bear proof container. - The majority of landscape materials should be selected from varieties that are not preferred as food and are resistant to browsing by native wildlife fruit bearing trees are prohibited. - Feeding of wildlife is prohibited.